 Ok so let’s have a look at the image that we’ll be using today below.

-So I’m going to be using a sort of standard fashion type image, so if you get something similar or you can look at Jon Olsson’s Instagram and choose something similar to him.
+So I’m going to be using a sort of standard fashion type image, so if you get something similar or you can look at how to edit in the Instagram style of Jon Olsson and choose something similar to him.
+We will do the editing like that of Jon Olsson’s instagram by installing Lightroom Presets.
+Then after that, we can proceed with the editing.

 As always I get all my free stock images from the likes of Pixabay.com

-The first thing that we are going to be doing in our edit process is to capture that qualify Teal and Orange effect that Jon gets in his images, so click into Develop and on the right-hand side you will see the likes of ‘Basic’ etc, well in that immediate section scroll the whole way down until you see ‘Camera Calibration’.
+The first thing that we are going to do in our edit process using Lightroom presets is to capture that qualify Teal and Orange effect that Jon gets in his images, so click into Develop and on the right-hand side you will see the likes of ‘Basic’ etc, well in that immediate section scroll the whole way down until you see ‘Camera Calibration’.

 So in that section when you open it up and you will see several sliders available to you, in there you will see Red and Blue.